1982 British Army Gazelle friendly fire incident: Incident

-At 02:00 local time, Cardiff's operations room detected XX377 on her surface plot radar at a range of 25 nmi.
+At 02:00 local time, Cardiff's operations room detected XX377 on her air search (Type 992) radar at a range of 25 nmi.
 The helicopter's identification friend or foe (IFF) system was turned off, so receiving no friendly transmissions and with the contact apparently heading towards Stanley, the operations room crew assumed it to be hostile.
-After calculating its speed they believed they were tracking an Argentine fixed-wing aircraft – either a Hercules conducting a resupply mission, or a FMA IA 58 Pucará ground-attack aircraft sent to retaliate for Cardiff's shelling.
-Cardiff fired one of her Sea Dart missiles.
+After calculating its speed they believed they were tracking an Argentine fixed-wing aircraft – either a Hercules conducting a resupply mission, or an FMA IA 58 Pucará ground-attack aircraft sent to retaliate for Cardiff's shelling.
+Cardiff fired two of her Sea Dart missiles.
+The first failed to hit the target.
 5th Infantry Brigade lost radio contact with the Gazelle, and simultaneously the exploding missile was seen and heard by the re-broadcast station's personnel atop Pleasant Peak.
-Cardiffs crew were able to see the fireball, but only with the aid of night vision goggles.

 The helicopter's loss caused the British to suspect that Argentine forces were still operating in the area, so patrols were mounted by Gurkha soldiers.
 When the Gurkhas came across the personnel manning the Pleasant Peak station there was potential for another friendly fire incident to occur.
-At first light a proper search was carried out, and the Gazelle's wreckage was found along with the dead aircrew and passengers; 5th Infantry Brigade's first casualties of the war.
+At first light a proper search was carried out, and the Gazelle's wreckage was found along with the dead aircrew and passengers, 5th Infantry Brigade's first casualties of the war.
 Immediately there were suspicions that Cardiff had been responsible for the shootdown, and later that evening Rear Admiral "Sandy" Woodward declared a "Weapons Tight" order, forbidding the engagement of any aircraft not positively identified as hostile, for all contacts detected flying over East Falkland at less than 200 kn and under 610 m.